PredictiveEcology/SpaDES/cran-comments.md

 There were 2 NOTEs:

-1. There are three parts to this note:
+1. There are multiple parts to this note:

     a.
 Several words were flagged as possibly mispelled, but they are not.